ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 **Add Public IP to each Data and Application servers**

 On the *VPC Infrastructure* menu, select "Virtual server instances" and then select one server to drill down to the details.
-Under "Network interfaces" select "Reserve" on `eth0` to add a Floating IP.
+Under "Network interfaces" click the pencil icon to edit it on eth0 and select "Reserve a new floating IP" at Floating IP address.

 **AppServ1**
 ![AppServ1 FIP](images/appserv1fip.png)